verhas/BLOG/exception_no_stack/ARTICLE.md

 There is a public `setStackTrace()` method that can be used to set the stack trace of an exception.
 The interesting thing is that this method is really `public` and not protected.
 The fact that this method is `public` means that the stack trace of any exception can be set from outside.
-Doing that, probably, against the encapsulation rules.
+Doing that is (probably) against encapsulation rules.
 Nevertheless it is there and if it is there then we can use it to set the stack trace of the exception to be the same as it is that of the causing exception.